rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ### Brand Color Updates

 We have updated the color values of some Cedar tokens to make use of the REI brand color palette.
-Those tokens are also being used to style the `default` and `sale` version of the CdrButton
+Those tokens are also being used to style the `default` and `sale` version of the CdrButton.

-We have created a new `cdr-color-background-brand-spruce` color token (TODO: info on usage???)
+We have created a new `cdr-color-background-brand-spruce` color token that can be used as a background color in certain situations.
+Note that only the `background-primary` and `background-secondary` color tokens are designed to work and have accessible contrast levels against all of Cedar.

 ### CdrBreadcrumb Navigate Event